-Basically, what the laws and your insurer are saying is that since the man that hit you wasn’t required to have insurance for his riding lawn mower, he wouldn’t be considered to be an uninsured motorist for not carrying it.
+What the laws and your insurer are saying is that since the man that hit you wasn’t required to have insurance for his riding lawn mower, he wouldn’t be considered to be an uninsured motorist for not carrying it.
 The intention of uninsured motorist coverage is to protect you when an at-fault party doesn’t carry the mandated motor vehicle insurance.
 Unfortunately, your situation doesn’t fall under your stated coverages.

 This doesn’t mean that the man driving the mower won’t be held responsible for his damages to your car; your car insurance company will go after him after they pay out for the repairs to your car.
 While you can’t use your uninsured motorist property damage (UMPD) coverage to get your car repaired, you said you also had full coverage, so you can make a claim under your collision coverage.

-With your collision coverage, you do have a deductible to pay out, but your car insurance company should subrogate with the at-fault driver of the lawn mower for not only the money they are out for repairs but also for your deductible amount.
+With your collision coverage, you do have a deductible to pay out, but your car insurance company should subrogate with the at-fault driver of the lawn mower for not only the money they are out for repairs but also your deductible amount.
 If they don’t, then you personally should be able to pursue the man for your deductible amount.

 — Penny Gusner contributed to this story.